-The good thing about bubbles is that the greater fool game can last for much longer than expected because we humans are GREEDY, GREEDY, GREEDY!
+The good thing about a financial bubble is that the greater fool game can last for much longer than expected because we humans are GREEDY, GREEDY, GREEDY!

 The private equity market is completely out of control compared to the public equity market.
 It's been eye-opening these past two years consulting in startup land.
 Once the private equity market collapses, it will pull down every other asset class with it.
 At least the Fed will think about cutting rates again.